Burhan Wani: Reaction

 Peoples Democratic Party leader Muzaffar Hussain Baig alleged that the standard operating procedure had not been followed during the encounter involving Wani and his accomplices.
 Baig demanded that a commission be appointed to probe Wani's killing.
 Deputy Chief Minister Nirmal Singh refused, stating that it was an anti-terrorist operation and there was no need for an inquiry.

 A day after Wani's death former Chief Minister of state Omar Abdullah said that his killing had made him the new icon of the disaffected section of the Kashmiri society and further warned that more Kashmiris will join the militancy after his death.
 On 12 July, Pakistan's Prime Minister Nawaz Sharif in a statement expressed "shock" over the killing of Burhan Wani which was criticised by the Indian government.
 Sharif called Wani a "martyr" on 15 July.
 The Indian Ministry of External Affairs in response criticized Pakistan for "glorifying" terrorists belonging to proscribed terrorist organisations.
 Indian Prime Minister Narendra Modi criticised the media alleging it was portraying the slain Wani as a hero.
 Pakistan's Ambassador to the United Nations Maleeha Lodhi during meeting with UN officials raised the killing of Wani describing it as an "assassination of a Kashmiri youth leader".
 During his speech at the United Nations General Assembly on 21 September, Sharif described Burhan Wani as a "young leader" who had emerged as a symbol of the latest "Kashmiri Intifada".

 His family was allowed to be given ex-gratia compensation of ₹4,00,000 by the Jammu and Kashmir government in December 2016 for the controversial killing of his older brother Khalid.
 This led to protest by opposition parties as well as Bharatiya Janta Party.
 Chief Minister Mufti denied on 18 January 2017 that any compensation had been paid.

 Legacy

+India

+India arrested journalist Asif Sultan in August 2019, after he wrote a piece titled "The Rise of Burhan Wani".